voltrue2/gracenode/README.md

 gn.start({
 	// Now gracenode is ready
-	// and foo is also ready
+	// And foo is also ready
-	// to access foo module:
+	// To access foo module:
 	gn.mod.foo.doSomething();
 });
 ```